 Note: An appropriate amount of liquid working capital is necessary for the day-to-day operation of a business.
 Therefore, income from short-term investments of temporarily idle cash and other liquid assets is business income.
 This includes interest from savings accounts, checking accounts, certificates of deposit, commercial paper and other such items.

-Line (3) Net capital gains or losses from the sale of nonbusiness intangible personal property are allocated to Indiana if the taxpayer's commercial domicile is in Indiana.
+Line (3) Net capital gains or losses from the sale of nonbusiness intangible personal property are allocated to Indiana.

 Net capital gains or losses from the sale or exchange of nonbusiness tangible personal property are allocated to Indiana if: